swcarpentry/shell-novice/07-awk.md

 file.

 The structure of the instruction is the following:
-- curly braces surround the set of instructions.
+- curly braces surround the set of instructions
-- print is a printing directive, it sends its arguments to the terminal.
+- print is the instruction that sends its arguments to the terminal
-- $0 is a variable, it means "the content of the current line".
+- $0 is a variable, it means "the content of the current line"

 As you can see, the file contains a table.